-In the reporting year the Company submitted its response to the claim and subsequently the applicant submitted its reply to the aforesaid response.
+The Company submitted its response to the claim and subsequently the applicant submitted its reply to the aforesaid response.
 On January 6, 2022 a pretrial was held.
-On January 13, 2022 the applicant announced that in the framework of the derivative motion it did not claim relief of cancelling transactions and that it waives additional relief in the derivative motion since it has become redundant.
+On January 13, 2022 the applicant announced that in the framework of the derivative motion it did not claim relief of cancelling transactions and that it waives additional relief in the derivative motion since it is has become redundant.
 On January 30, 2022 the Company filed its reply in which it noted, inter alia, that under the circumstances of the matter and in view of the applicant's notice it must amend the derivative motion.
 On January 31, 2022 the Court decided, inter alia, to allow the applicant to file an amended derivative motion within 14 days.
 On February 15, 2022 the applicant provided the Company an amended derivative motion.
-The Company is required to file an amended response by March 27, 2022.
-A pretrial on the matter is scheduled for April 26, 2022.
+On March 28, 2022 the Company filed an amended response to the amended derivative motion.
+On June 1, 2022 a pretrial was held on the matter.
+As at the date of the financial statements the Court has scheduled an internal reminder for the case for April 15, 2023.